Under the Lash: Reception

 Upon its release, Under the Lash was not well received by audiences.
 It was the only Paramount Pictures film released in the early 1920s starring Gloria Swanson that did not do well at the box office.

+Censorship

+Before Under the Lash could be exhibited in Kansas, the Kansas Board of Review required the shortening of two reel 3 scenes, one of holding hands, the other of a black man being beaten.
+The intertitle "The Lord giveth and the Lord taketh away" in reel 5 was eliminated.